For as long as

 Sometimes I have to make a few changes, especially with our Friday meal, which I like to make sure is something my suegro (father-in-law) will like and fits in with his diet, since it's my day to cook for him.
 And come next month, during Lent, Fridays will be meatless.

-The entire process takes less than 30 minutes.
+The entire process takes about 15 minutes.
 It's fun for the entire family.
 It gets the kiddies excited about mealtime.
 And I know exactly what groceries I need to buy and what I'm going to cook for the week.
 A win-win situation for everybody involved!

 Do you plan your family's meals?
 If so, how do you it?